 A self-styled “accident choreographer,” the Brain is a professional hitman who kills his victims by trapping them in well crafted “accidents” that look like unfortunate mishaps but are in fact perfectly staged acts of crime.
 Perennially plagued with guilt, he is also suspicious and morbid by nature.
 The recent avalanche of memories of his lost wife does not make things any easier.

 After one mission accidentally goes wrong, causing the life of one of his men, the Brain is convinced that this accident has been choreographed: someone is out there plotting to terminate him and his team.
 He becomes increasingly paranoid, walking on the thin line between reality and delusion.

-When he is accosted by a mysterious insurance agent Fong who happened to be on the scene of the accident as well, the Brain becomes obsessed that this man must be the mastermind behind a conspiracy to take him out.
-To regain his sanity and to safe his life, he must strive to kill Fong before he makes his next move.
+When he is accosted by a mysterious insurance agent Fong who happened to be on the scene of the “accident” as well, the Brain becomes convinced that this man is the mastermind behind a conspiracy to take him out.
+To regain his sanity and to save his life, he must strive to kill Fong before he makes his next move.

 Accident contains examples of:

 - Apophenia Plot: The Brain is an an "accident choreographer" who specializes in killing people by arranging freak "accidents".
 During one his assignments, something goes wrong and an actual freak accident results in one of his men being run over by a bus.
 The circumstances of this accident are so similar to the ones he arranges that the Brain becomes convinced that this was a deliberate attack aimed at him.
 His obsession drives him into paranoia, but as the viewer learns there never was a conspiracy, this really was just a freak accident.